aequorea/zed/README.md

  means -1.

  The delimiter for inserts is the forward slash, just like IRIS.
 You can change this with the H command.
-If you want you can make it the escape key.
- Then it's more like TECO.

  How to Install
  --------------